Imagine you're at the hospital, and you can't speak. Do you know who would be able to make important decisions about your healthcare?

-Importance of talking about end-of-life care
+The importance of talking about end-of-life planning

 “It’s never too early.
 All adults over the age of 18 should have a healthcare proxy, so that they have a decision maker prepared in the case of an emergency or they are unable to speak for themselves,” said Dr. Diane Dietzen, medical director of palliative care services at Baystate Medical Center.

 April is National Healthcare Decisions Month (and Healthcare Decisions Day is April 16).
 It's the perfect opportunity to get the conversation going with loved ones about wishes for end-of-life care.

 The annual event is sponsored by The Conversation Project, a program of the National Institute for Healthcare Advancement.

 “It’s all about being prepared for any healthcare emergency by understanding the value of advance healthcare planning.
 The goal is to reduce the number of tragedies that occur when a person’s wishes are unknown, and improve the ability of healthcare facilities and providers to offer informed and thoughtful guidance about advance healthcare planning to their patients,” Dr. Dietzen said.

 End-of-life planning can also save your family additional heartache if something unexpected comes up.

 “Making your wishes known in advance by completing a healthcare proxy and an advance directive is extremely helpful to physicians in knowing whose direction to follow in the event of family controversy over treatment, which could otherwise lead to the courts becoming involved,” Dr. Dietzen said.

 The advance directive is based on your specific wishes, which means that there is more than one way to approach end-of-life planning.